jlinford/sc19-bof/index.md

 ### Keith Obenschain, _U.S.
 Naval Research Laboratory_

+Mr. Keith Obenschain is a Computer Scientist at the The Laboratories for Computational Physics and Fluid Dynamics at the Naval Research Laboratory.
+He is currently investigating emerging architectures for DoD HPC applications.

 ### Guillaume Colin de Verdière, _CEA_

 Guillaume graduated from ENSCP (Chimie ParisTech) in 1984 and got his PhD in 2019 (subject was: Searching for the highest